mutagen-io/mutagen/doc/PLATFORMS.md

   properly.
-If run directly inside a mintty console, both [daemonization](https://github.com/havoc-io/mutagen/issues/3) and [command line prompting](https://github.com/howeyc/gopass/issues/34) will fail.
+If run directly inside a mintty console, both [daemonization](https://github.com/havoc-io/mutagen/issues/3) and [command line prompting](https://github.com/howeyc/gopass/issues/34) will fail to function properly.
 Since the `winpty` command is present in most mintty environments, the best option is simply to add a shell alias, e.g.
   `alias mutagen="winpty mutagen"`.